-A Few Tips for Faster Turn Times
+A Few Tips for Swifter Turn Times

 - Are you ordering appraisals online?